encircled/jPut/README.md

 ### Performance trend testing

-JPut supports persisting the execution statistics, which allows to trace the changes in performance in time.
+JPut supports persisting the execution statistics, which allows to trace the changes of performance in time.
 It can be used for verifying, that performance of your application did not degrade after a particular change in the code.
 Also, it might be used together with Elasticsearch and Kibana for visualizing the performance trends in time.